freddyb/webext-discard-tab/CONTRIBUTING.md

 # Contributing to Discard Tab

+## This
+I consider this extension mostly "done".
+I do not intend to add features.
+I'm unlikely to accept pull requests, unless the extension becomes broken.
+Examples of acceptable patches:
+- Firefox Web Extension APIs change.
+The add-on won't work with a new version of Firefox
+- Adding new localizations (see below)
+Examples of inacceptable pull requests:
+- new features, especially those that require new permissions

 ## Localization & Translations
 These are the steps if you want to contribute messages for a new language:
 - Figure out short name for your language (e.g., `es`)